Léo Ortiz

-Leonardo "Léo" Rech Ortiz (born 3 January 1996) is a Brazilian footballer who plays for Red Bull Bragantino as a centre-back.
+Leonardo "Léo" Rech Ortiz (born 3 January 1996) is a Brazilian footballer who plays as centre-back for Campeonato Brasileiro Série A club Flamengo and the Brazil national team.

+Ortiz won the 2021 Bola de Prata and despite being called-up to the Brazil national team since 2021 he made his debut only in 2025.

+He is son of Luís Fernando Roese Ortiz, one of the greatest Brazilian futsal players of all time.

 Club career

+Internacional

 Born in Porto Alegre, Ortiz was an Internacional youth graduate.
 He made his senior debut with the B-team on 2 September 2015, starting in a 2–0 Copa FGF away win against Igrejinha.

 After appearing with the B-side, Ortiz was promoted to the main squad in January 2017, and made his first team debut on 25 February by starting in a 1–0 home win against Brasil de Pelotas for the Campeonato Gaúcho championship.
 On 6 March, he extended his contract until December 2019.

-Ortiz contributed with 13 league appearances during his first senior campaign, as his side achieved promotion to the Série A at first attempt.
+Ortiz had 13 Campeonato Brasileiro Série B appearances during his first senior season, as his side achieved promotion to the Série A at first attempt.

+Ortiz made his debut in the main category of Brazilian football on 15 April 2018, starting in a 3–0 away loss against América Mineiro.

+Sport Recife (loan)

 On 31 December 2017, he was loaned to top-tier side Sport Recife for one year.

-Ortiz made his debut in the main category of Brazilian football on 15 April 2018, starting in a 3–0 away loss against América Mineiro.
-He appeared rarely as his side suffered relegation, and joined Red Bull Brasil on loan on 12 December.
+He only had six appearances for Sport Recife as his side had been relegated in the 2018 Campeonato Brasileiro Série A.

+On 12 December 2018, Ortiz joined Red Bull Brasil on loan.

+Red Bull Bragantino

-In April 2019, Ortiz became a player of, and signed a permanent contract with Red Bull Bragantino, after the merger of Red Bull Brasil and Clube Atlético Bragantino.
+In April 2019, Ortiz signed a permanent deal with Red Bull Bragantino, after the merger of Red Bull Brasil and Clube Atlético Bragantino.

+Flamengo

+On 5 March 2024, Ortiz signed a five year contract with Flamengo in a €7m transfer deal.
+He debuted for his new club on 10 April 2024 in a Copa Libertadores 2–0 win against Palestino, in this match Ortiz also scored his first goal for Flamengo.

 International career

 In June 2021, he received his first call-up to the Brazil national team, amidst the 2021 Copa América on home soil, to replace injured defender Felipe for the quarter-finals onward.
-He became the first Bragantino player to be summoned to the national team since 1994, and the first to be called since Red Bull took over the club.
-Bragantino was leading the Brasileirao at the moment of the summoning.
+He became the first Red Bull Bragantino player to be summoned to the national team since 1994, and the first to be called since Red Bull took over the club.
+Red Bull Bragantino was leading the 2021 Campeonato Brasileiro Série A at that Time.
 Brazil finished the continental championship as runners-up.